CindyJS/CindyJS/ref/Script_Coordinate_System.md

 **Caution:**
 In the current version of Cinderella 2.6 the application of the transformations is not yet implemented for circles.
-For circles only euclidean transformations (rotations, translations, reflections, scalings) are supported.
+For circles only Euclidean transformations (rotations, translations, reflections, scalings) are supported.
 Affine and projective transformations will be provided in a later release.

 ------